 Let's start with the basics.
 Mutual of Omaha was founded in 1909, earns solid financial ratings, and maintains a nearly spotless complaint record.
 You can rest assured "Mutual of O" knows how to do life insurance.

-This insurer is what a credit union is to the banking industry: customers own Mutual of Omaha.
+This insurer is like what a credit union is to the banking industry: customers own Mutual of Omaha.
 That means Mutual of Omaha may pay out dividends to policyholders.
 It also means Mutual of Omaha typically places more importance on customer satisfaction than sales.
 That said, you’ll have to call into the company’s service line to make changes to your policy because the United of Omaha website isn’t set up for that.

 Still, this Fortune 500 company offers plenty of policy options (that you can apply for online), including no exam and accidental death and dismemberment (AD&D) policies.